 An individual choice button. | Contains the option text directly (use v-html ). |

-.prototype__body.showArrow |
+.prototype__text.showArrow |

-Style the body when the single-path arrow is visible. | Arrow itself is an ::after pseudo-element. |
+Styles the text container when the single-path arrow is visible. | The arrow is typically an ::after pseudo-element on this div . |

 Notes: